nafisazizir/nafisazizir/README.md

 - Attend some hackathons

 # Accomplishments and Experiences 🏅
+- 3rd Place National at Nasa Space App - Jakarta local event, nominated for the Global Nasa Space App.
+[Project]{https://github.com/nafisazizir/sparc-frontend}
 - 1st Place Youth Empowerement Hack at Garuda Hacks, The biggest Hackathon in South East Asia.
 Check out the [project](peopl.nafisazizi.com).
 - Assisted as a Teaching Assistant for courses on Foundations of Programmin, where I instructed and supported students in an introduction to programming in Python
 - Expanded my horizons through a study abroad program at National University of Singapore (NUS), where I explored courses in Design & Analysis of Algorithm, Interaction Design, Computer Network, Software Engineering & OOP, and Programming Methodology II and had the opportunity to immerse myself in the vibrant culture (and travelled SEA 😁).